bluebird75/luaunit/doc/index.rst

     verify if the conditions are met for executing such tests.

-.. function:: runOnlyIf( condition, message )
+.. lua:function:: runOnlyIf( condition, message )

     If condition evaluates to *false*, stops the ongoing test and mark it as skipped with the given message.
-This is the opposite behavior of :func:`skipIf()` .
+This is the opposite behavior of :lua:func:`skipIf()` .

     The expected usage is to call the function at the beginning of the test to verify if the conditions are met for executing such tests.